vvvnetem/au__cryptographic-computing/06__FHE/README.md

-# Secure Two-Party Blood Type Compatibility (Paillier-based Homomorphic Encryption)
+# Secure Two-Party Blood Type Compatibility (d-Homomorphic Encryption)

 The project demonstrates a secure two-party computation (2PC) protocol for blood-type compatibility using the Paillier cryptosystem with respect to additive homomorphism.